 - Nusa Dua – Upscale big box resorts – the Cancún hotel zone of Bali

-- Sanur and Keramas – Bali’s oldest and tamest resort enclave, a perfect place to disappear
+- Sanur and Keramas – Bali’s oldest and tamest resort enclaves, a perfect place to disappear and relax

 - Ubud – Rain forest haven, surrounded by terraced rice fields and packed with markets, warungs and restaurants

 And while there’s plenty to explore on Bali itself, the island is just one of more than 18,000 in the Indonesian archipelago.

 Don’t sleep on Nusa Penida or Nusa Lembongan, unspoilt islands just a 30-minute boat ride to the east.
 Head a bit farther east and you’ll find a trio called the Gili Islands as well as Lombok – all worth a few days of your time.

 These smaller islands may have the best beaches in the region, so check them out.